List of The Adventures of Tintin characters: General Tapioca

 General Tapioca is the arch-rival of General Alcazar.
 Tapioca and Alcazar are both generals in their armies in the banana republic of San Theodoros during The Broken Ear.
 He and Alcazar depose each other and assume dictatorial leadership of the country with comedic frequency.

 In The Seven Crystal Balls, Tapioca has exiled Alcazar from San Theodoros, taking his role as the dictator of the country.
 By The Red Sea Sharks, Dawson is selling planes to Tapioca and to Alcazar.
 At the end of the adventure, a newspaper clipping reports that Alcazar has again ousted Tapioca.

-In Tintin and the Picaros, Tapioca is now being helped by Colonel Sponsz of Borduria, an old foe of Tintin and Captain Haddock, who was assigned by Marshal Kûrvi-Tasch to San Theodoros and serve as Tapioca's technical adviser.
+In Tintin and the Picaros, Tapioca appears in person for the first time.
+He is now being helped by Colonel Sponsz of Borduria, an old foe of Tintin and Captain Haddock, who was assigned by Marshal Kûrvi-Tasch to San Theodoros and serve as Tapioca's technical adviser.
 General Tapioca's regime is overthrown by Alcazar with the help of Tintin and Captain Haddock.
-Although Tapioca approves of Alcazar's plan to execute him, he and Alcazar both submit to Tintin's petition to spare Tapioca and exile him to Borduria.
+Although Tapioca approves of Alcazar's plan to execute him, he and Alcazar begrudgingly submit to Tintin's petition to spare him, and as such, he is offered transport out of the country.